mlc-ai/mlc-llm/docs/deploy/android.rst

           --model ./dist/models/$MODEL_NAME \
           --quantization $QUANTIZATION

-This generates directory ``./dist/$MODEL_NAME-$QUANTIZATION`` which contains the necessary components to run the model, as explained below.
+This generates the directory ``./dist/$MODEL_NAME-$QUANTIZATION`` which contains the necessary components to run the model, as explained below.

 **Expected output format**.
 By default models are placed under ``./dist/${MODEL_NAME}-${QUANTIZATION}``, and the result consists of 3 major components:

-- Runtime configuration: It configures conversation templates including system prompts, repetition repetition penalty, sampling including temperature and top-p probability, maximum sequence length, etc. It is usually named as ``mlc-chat-config.json`` under ``params/`` along side with tokenizer configurations.
+- Runtime configuration: It configures conversation templates including system prompts, repetition repetition penalty, sampling including temperature and top-p probability, maximum sequence length, etc. It is usually named as ``mlc-chat-config.json`` under ``params/``alongside with tokenizer configurations.
 - Model lib: The compiled library that uses mobile GPU.
 It is usually named as ``${MODEL_NAME}-${QUANTIZATION}-android.tar``, for example, ``Llama-2-7b-chat-hf-q4f16_0-android.tar``.
 - Model weights: the model weights are sharded as ``params_shard_*.bin`` under ``params/`` and the metadata is stored in ``ndarray-cache.json``.